 If you decide to make changes based on what you learn, remember that mistakes are part of learning.
 Plan and model respectful ways to deal with those mistakes.
 For example, if someone asks you to use different pronouns when referring to them, you can say, “Thank you for speaking up!”

-During one Kidpower classroom program, students giggled and one piped up, “You said she, and that’s a he,” which the student himself quickly verified.
+During one Kidpower classroom program, students giggled and one piped up to our instructor, “You said she, and that’s a he,” which the student himself quickly verified.
 Rather than justifying, over-explaining, ignoring, or acting embarrassed or uncomfortable, our instructor simply said, calmly and confidently, “Thank you for telling me.
 I sometimes make gender mistakes!
-I apologize,” and immediately went on with the lesson – making sure to use masculine pronouns.
+I apologize,” and immediately went on with the lesson – making sure to use masculine pronouns relating to that child.